ByteswithDon/SharePoint-Administrator-Course/README.md

 The learning experience is designed to help learners move beyond “knowing what SharePoint is” into understanding how to support real administrative and migration tasks.

+## Multimedia Learning Support

+To support different learning preferences and reduce cognitive load, this module uses the YouTube API to pull relevant videos directly into the learning environment.

+This was an intentional design choice for visual learners, busy team members, and users who may need quick, accessible explanations as they build their understanding of SharePoint administration and migration planning.

+By allowing learners to watch videos within the module, the experience keeps resources centralized and reduces the need to switch between multiple tabs, platforms, or documents.
+This helps learners stay focused while reinforcing key concepts through both written and visual instruction.
 ---

 ## Problem Statement